Over $200Million Collected For Our Clients and Their Families

 Was It an Overloaded Truck?
 Was the Load Properly Secured?

 Our personal injury attorneys and accident experts review all aspects of a truck accident.
-Because catastrophic injuries are usually involved in an accident with a semi-truck, it is important to understand how the accident happened and who or what might have contributed to the accident.
+Because catastrophic injuries are usually involved in an accident with a semi-truck, it is important for a semi-truck accident attorney in Phoenix and Tucson, AZ, to understand how the accident happened and who or what might have contributed to the accident.

-We also investigate the medical conditions of those injured so that our lawyers will know how much compensation is appropriate.
+We also investigate the medical conditions of those injured so that our commercial truck accident attorneys in Phoenix and Tucson, AZ, will know how much compensation is appropriate.
 After determining the extent of the injuries and the causes of the accident, our law firm will then develop an effective, persuasive case to present to an insurance company, and, when necessary, to a jury.

 An Overloaded Truck Is a Safety Hazard on the Highway